 Noon, but flexible, subject to availability.
 Earliest check-in, 2pm.

-Rates usually include daily á la carte breakfast, lunch and dinner; mountain biking; archery; meditation classes; and laundry.
+Rates usually include daily á la carte breakfast, lunch and dinner; a selection of beverages; free daily activities and laundry service.

 There are no TVs at the hotel, which fits perfectly with the atmosphere – one in which guests are encouraged to disconnect from the stressful everyday and embrace the mountain lifestyle.